brancz/kube-rbac-proxy/README.md

       --tls-private-key-file string            File containing the default x509 private key matching --tls-cert-file.
       --tls-sni-cert-key namedCertKey          A pair of x509 certificate and private key file paths, optionally suffixed with a list of domain patterns which are fully qualified domain names, possibly with prefixed wildcard segments.
 The domain patterns also allow IP addresses, but IPs should only be used if the apiserver has visibility to the IP address requested by a client.
 If no domain patterns are provided, the names of the certificate are extracted.
 Non-wildcard matches trump over wildcard matches, explicit domain patterns trump over extracted names.
 For multiple key/certificate pairs, use the --tls-sni-cert-key multiple times.
 Examples: "example.crt,example.key" or "foo.crt,foo.key:*.foo.com,foo.com". (default [])

+Delegating authentication flags:

+      --authentication-kubeconfig string                  kubeconfig file pointing at the 'core' kubernetes server with enough rights to create tokenreviews.authentication.k8s.io.
+      --authentication-skip-lookup                        If false, the authentication-kubeconfig will be used to lookup missing authentication configuration from the cluster.
+      --authentication-token-webhook-cache-ttl duration   The duration to cache responses from the webhook token authenticator. (default 10s)
+      --authentication-tolerate-lookup-failure            If true, failures to look up missing authentication configuration from the cluster are not considered fatal.
+Note that this can result in authentication that treats all requests as anonymous.
+      --client-ca-file string                             If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
+      --requestheader-allowed-names strings               List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
+If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.
+      --requestheader-client-ca-file string               Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers.
+WARNING: generally do not depend on authorization being already done for incoming requests.
+      --requestheader-extra-headers-prefix strings        List of request header prefixes to inspect.
+X-Remote-Extra- is suggested. (default [x-remote-extra-])
+      --requestheader-group-headers strings               List of request headers to inspect for groups.
+X-Remote-Group is suggested. (default [x-remote-group])
+      --requestheader-username-headers strings            List of request headers to inspect for usernames.
+X-Remote-User is common. (default [x-remote-user])

+Delegating authorization flags:

+      --authorization-always-allow-paths strings                A list of HTTP paths to skip during authorization, i.e. these are authorized without contacting the 'core' kubernetes server. (default [/healthz,/readyz,/livez])
+      --authorization-kubeconfig string                         kubeconfig file pointing at the 'core' kubernetes server with enough rights to create subjectaccessreviews.authorization.k8s.io.
+      --authorization-webhook-cache-authorized-ttl duration     The duration to cache 'authorized' responses from the webhook authorizer. (default 10s)
+      --authorization-webhook-cache-unauthorized-ttl duration   The duration to cache 'unauthorized' responses from the webhook authorizer. (default 10s)

 Proxy flags:

       --allow-paths strings                Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the request doesn't match, kube-rbac-proxy responds with a 404 status code.
 If omitted, the incoming request path isn't checked.
 Cannot be used with --ignore-paths.
-      --auth-header-fields-enabled                  When set to true, kube-rbac-proxy adds auth-related fields to the headers of http requests sent to the upstream
-      --auth-header-groups-field-name string        The name of the field inside a http(2) request header to tell the upstream server about the user's groups (default "x-remote-groups")
-      --auth-header-groups-field-separator string   The separator string used for concatenating multiple group names in a groups header field's value (default "|")
-      --auth-header-user-field-name string          The name of the field inside a http(2) request header to tell the upstream server about the user's name (default "x-remote-user")
       --auth-token-audiences strings       Comma-separated list of token audiences to accept.
 By default a token does not have to have any specific audience.
 It is recommended to set a specific audience.
-      --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --config-file string                 Configuration file to configure kube-rbac-proxy.
       --ignore-paths strings               Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the requst matches, it will proxy the request without performing an authentication or authorization check.
 Cannot be used with --allow-paths.
-      --kubeconfig string                           Path to a kubeconfig file, specifying how to connect to the API server.
-If unset, in-cluster configuration will be used
       --oidc-ca-file string                If set, the OpenID server's certificate will be verified by one of the authorities in the oidc-ca-file, otherwise the host's root CA set will be used.
       --oidc-clientID string               The client ID for the OpenID Connect client, must be set if oidc-issuer-url is set.
-      --oidc-groups-claim string                    Identifier of groups in JWT claim, by default set to 'groups' (default "groups")
-      --oidc-groups-prefix string                   If provided, all groups will be prefixed with this value to prevent conflicts with other authentication strategies.
+      --oidc-groups-claim string           Identifier of groups in JWT claim, by default set to 'groups' (default "groups") --oidc-groups-prefix string          If provided, all groups will be prefixed with this value to prevent conflicts with other authentication strategies.
       --oidc-issuer string                 The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).
-      --oidc-sign-alg stringArray                   Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string                  Identifier of the user in JWT claim, by default set to 'email' (default "email")
-      --proxy-endpoints-port int                    The port to securely serve proxy-specific endpoints (such as '/healthz').
+      --oidc-sign-alg stringArray          Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string         Identifier of the user in JWT claim, by default set to 'email' (default "email") --proxy-endpoints-port int           The port to securely serve proxy-specific endpoints (such as '/healthz').
 Uses the host from the '--secure-listen-address'.
       --upstream string                    The upstream URL to proxy to once requests have successfully been authenticated and authorized.
       --upstream-ca-file string            The CA the upstream uses for TLS connection.
 This is required when the upstream uses TLS and its own CA certificate
       --upstream-client-cert-file string   If set, the client will be used to authenticate the proxy to upstream.
 Requires --upstream-client-key-file to be set, too.
       --upstream-client-key-file string    The key matching the certificate from --upstream-client-cert-file.
 If set, requires --upstream-client-cert-file to be set, too.
       --upstream-force-h2c                 Force h2c to communicate with the upstream.
 This is required when the upstream speaks h2c(http/2 cleartext - insecure variant of http/2) only.
 For example, go-grpc server in the insecure mode, such as helm's tiller w/o TLS, speaks h2c only

 Legacy kube-rbac-proxy [DEPRECATED] flags:

+      --auth-header-fields-enabled                  When set to true, kube-rbac-proxy adds auth-related fields to the headers of http requests sent to the upstream
+      --auth-header-groups-field-name string        The name of the field inside a http(2) request header to tell the upstream server about the user's groups (default "x-remote-groups")
+      --auth-header-groups-field-separator string   The separator string used for concatenating multiple group names in a groups header field's value (default "|")
+      --auth-header-user-field-name string          The name of the field inside a http(2) request header to tell the upstream server about the user's name (default "x-remote-user")
+      --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --insecure-listen-address string              The address the kube-rbac-proxy HTTP server should listen on.
+      --kubeconfig string                           Path to a kubeconfig file, specifying how to connect to the API server.
+If unset, in-cluster configuration will be used
       --secure-listen-address string                The address the kube-rbac-proxy HTTPs server should listen on.

 Global flags: